Miqueas/Miqueas/README.md

 </h3>

 <p align="center">
-  Welcome to my profile, here (maybe) you can found some interesting things.
+  Welcome to my profile, here (maybe) you can found some interesting things in the pinned repositories.
 </p>

 <h4 align="center">